 - Select Type = Perforated Screen - Select for non-specular shade materials with perforations. - Base material is selected from Shade Material Library - Geometry of the perforations is defined.
-Perforations must be in a regular repeating pattern of a single shape (circular, square, or rectangular). - Select Type = Homogeneous Diffusing Shade - Select for non-specular shade materials without perforations - Base material is selected from Shade Material Library - Assign Permeability Factor of shade material based on AERC 1.1 - Select Type = Shade with XML data - Select for specular shade materials, non-woven materials, or materials with a non-uniform weave pattern - Reference XML data file with geometry and material assignments
+Perforations must be in a regular repeating pattern of a single shape (circular, square, or rectangular).

+- Select Type = Homogeneous Diffusing Shade - Select for non-specular shade materials without perforations - Base material is selected from Shade Material Library - Assign Permeability Factor of shade material based on AERC 1.1 - Select Type = Shade with XML data - Select for specular shade materials, non-woven materials, materials with a non-uniform weave pattern, or products constructed of multiple materials such as Insulating Quilts - Reference XML data file with geometry and material assignments